OverviewGeographical classification: Appennino Tosco-Emiliano e Tosco-Romagnolo > Appennino Parmense > Marmagna

 - Capanna Roberto Schiaffino al Monte Braiola m.
 1610, emergency cabin - 1 to 1,45 hours from Lagdei – The hut is an ancient stone alp which had been restored and re-named in the memory of Roberto Schiaffino, a climber dead because of a stone-fall, while he was climbing a rocky tower in Grigna.

-ClimateSubcontinental, with cold and snowing winter and good summertime, dry but not too hot, because of the mitigating influence of the Tyrrenian Sea and the action of the winds.
+ClimateSubcontinental, with cold and snowing winters and good summertime, dry but not too hot, because of the mitigating influence of the Tyrrenian Sea and the action of the winds.

 MeteoMETEO ARPA EMILIA-ROMAGNA